shlokgalav/Cricket-ball-physics/notes/0_project_overview.md

 - pitch surface
 - bounce
 - turn after contact with the ground

 ## Model Progression

 ### Version 1: Basic Projectile Motion
 The ball moves under gravity only.

 ### Version 2: Projectile Motion With Drag
-The ball moves under gravity and air resistance.
+The ball moves under the influence of gravity and air resistance.

 ### Version 3: Pace Bowling and Swing
-The model includes sideways movement caused by aerodynamic effects.
+The model includes sideways movement caused by aerodynamic effects, such as the Magnus effect.

 ### Version 4: Spin Bowling and Surface Interaction
-The model looks at how spin and pitch friction affect turn after bounce.
+The model examines how spin and pitch friction affect the turn after a bounce.

 ## Initial Assumptions
 - The ball is treated as a point mass.